Colin Batch: Coach

-Batch is the head coach of the Australian Men's national hockey team the Kookaburras following his appointment on Tuesday 6 December 2016.
+Batch was the head coach of the Australian Men's national hockey team the Kookaburras for 8 years until he stepped down on Sunday 1 September 2024.
 He was the head coach of the New Zealand Men's national hockey team the Black Sticks between 2013 and 2016.
 Prior to this he was the head coach of the Belgium Men's national hockey team the Red Lions from 2010 to 2012.
 From 2001 to 2008 he was the assistant coach of the Australian Men's national hockey team the Kookaburras.